 Like in 2015, organizations were once again left having to rethink the way that they approach personal data transfers.
 Only this time they were also required to update existing contracts with the new SCCs within an 18-month transition period and ensure that supplementary measures were in place to ensure an essentially equivalent level of data protection.

-As part of the new framework, national surveillance agencies will be held to stricter standards for what personal data they can access and how they can access it.
+As part of the draft framework, national surveillance agencies would be held to stricter standards for what personal data they can access and how they can access it.
 A clearer definition of what is deemed “necessary and proportionate” will help set the guard rails for government access and data subjects will also have access to a multi-layered redress mechanism in cases of non-compliance – an area that was central to the CJEU’s decision to invalidate the EU-US Privacy Shield.